Nixuge/Single-GPU-Passthrough/Windows 7.md

 ## Installation
 You can now launch the VM.
 It should boot normally to the installer, don't forget to hit a key when it prompts you to.<br>
-When you're at the installer, at the disk step, you'll get an error.
-Just hit the button to load drivers from a disk, select the disk you added in the previous step and it should automatically find the disk driver (select the win7 one)
+When you're on the installer screen, at the disk step, you'll get an error.
+Hit the button to load drivers from a disk, select the disk you added in the previous step and it should automatically find the disk driver (select the win7 one)
 ## Network Driver
 Once you're booted into windows, Open the device manager.
 Your "ethernet" device should show up with a warning sign.
-Right click on it and install a driver for it.
-When it asks you to locate the driver, select "local" and point it to the VirtIO disk (make sure you checked the 'subfolders' option!)
-You should now have some internet on your VM (if you don't, reboot).
-While you're at it, take some time to install firefox now.
+Right click on it and choose "install a driver" or whatever its called.
+When it asks you to locate the driver, select "local" and point it to the VirtIO disk (**make sure you checked the 'subfolders' option!**) You should now have internet access on your VM (if it's not the case, reboot).
+While you're at it, take some time to install a web browser (firefox).

 # Configure Qemu

-### IMPORTANT NOTE: this technically decreases security, since it'll run qemu as root, but oh well.
-There's a way to make it work without that, but i'm still having trouble making it work.
+### IMPORTANT NOTE: this technically decreases security (but do we care?), since it'll run qemu as root.
+There's a way to make it work without obliterating security but lol lazy fuck.

 Edit `/etc/libvirt/qemu.conf` and add those lines on top: